KITE: Kernelized and Information Theoretic Exemplars for In-Context Learning: Experiments

-\textbf{Results.} We report our evaluation results in Table~\ref{tab:classification-results}.
+\textbf{Results.} We report evaluation results in Table~\ref{tab:classification-results}.
 We find that \textsc{Kite} consistently outperforms all baselines across most datasets and model architectures.
-On GPT-Neo-2.7B, for example, \textsc{Kite} delivers an accuracy improvement of +$4.55\%$ on SST-5~\cite{socher-etal-2013-recursive} and +$3.69\%$ on CMSQA~\cite{talmor-etal-2019-commonsenseqa} over BM25~\cite{robertson2009probabilistic}.
-Further, this trend is consistently observed across all evaluated models.
-With Qwen-2.5-1.5B, \textsc{Kite} surpasses the strongest baseline, DPP~\cite{ye2023ceil}, on four out of five datasets, achieving notable gains of +$1.71\%$ on SST-5 and +$1.70\%$ on HellaSwag.
-Similarly, on Llama-3B, \textsc{Kite} achieves the highest accuracy on four datasets, including a substantial +$2.24\%$ improvement on HellaSwag over the state-of-the-art~\cite{ye2023ceil}.
+On GPT-Neo-2.7B, for example, \textsc{Kite} delivers an accuracy improvement of +$4.55\%$ on SST-5~\citep{socher-etal-2013-recursive} and +$3.69\%$ on CMSQA~\citep{talmor-etal-2019-commonsenseqa} over BM25~\citep{robertson2009probabilistic}.
+This trend is consistently observed across all evaluated models.
+With Qwen-2.5-1.5B, \textsc{Kite} surpasses the strongest baseline, CEIL~\citep{ye2023ceil}, on four out of five datasets, achieving notable gains of +$1.71\%$ on SST-5 and +$1.70\%$ on HellaSwag.
+On Llama-3B, \textsc{Kite} achieves the highest accuracy on four datasets, including a +$2.24\%$ improvement on HellaSwag over CEIL~\citep{ye2023ceil}.
 Across all $15$ evaluation settings (five datasets and three models), \textsc{Kite} attains the highest accuracy in $13$ cases, underscoring its robustness and efficacy as an exemplar retrieval framework.

-\textbf{Ablation study on kernel function.} The choice of kernel is a critical hyperparameter in our \textsc{Kite} framework, as it defines the geometry of the feature space in which relevance and diversity are measured.
-To clearly understand its impact, we conducted an ablation study comparing the performance of three distinct kernels: {Linear} (which reduces \textsc{Kite} to the \textsc{Lite} algorithm), {Polynomial} (with degree $m=3$), and {Gaussian RBF} ($\sigma=1.0$).
-The results, detailed in Table~\ref{tab:kernel-ablation}, reveal that no single kernel is universally optimal; the best choice is contingent on the specific dataset and its underlying data distribution.

-The strong performance of the non-linear kernels across most datasets validates our core motivation for moving beyond the linear model of \textsc{Lite}.
-It underscores the importance of the kernel trick in empowering the model to capture richer, non-linear relationships between exemplars, which is essential for effective in-context learning.
-The main results reported in Table~1 represent the best performance achieved across these kernels for each task, highlighting the consistent advantage conferred by a well-tuned kernelized approach.

-\textbf{Empirical validation of submodularity.} We empirically validate the submodularity of our set function, $f_z(\mathcal{S})=-\,\mathbf{z}^\top \mathbf{V}_\mathcal{S}^{-1}\mathbf{z}$ by estimating its submodularity ratio (Def.~\ref{def:submod_ratio}) on real-world text embeddings.
-For this analysis, we used the first 500 examples from each dataset to generate embeddings.
-We created two distinct types: demonstration embeddings, by concatenating an input with its gold label, and {query embeddings}, from the input alone.

-To estimate the ratio, we ran a Monte Carlo simulation across a grid of hyperparameters for subset size $k$ and regularization $\beta$.
-In each trial, we sampled a disjoint triplet $(\mathcal{S}, \mathcal{L}, \mathbf{z})$, where $\mathcal{S}$ is a random set of demonstration embeddings, $\mathcal{L}$ is a diverse set of up to $k$ demonstration embeddings selected via farthest-point sampling, and $\mathbf{z}$ is a query embedding.
-We then computed the ratio and recorded the minimum value observed ($\gamma_{\min}$) for each configuration.